 - Getting information quickly: Contact the academic department or the campus store for the title, author, and edition of the textbooks for the courses in which you plan to enroll.
 This must be done as far in advance as possible.
 The student is expected to purchase the textbook(s).
-If the student has trouble obtaining this information from the course instructor, the student should contact Disability Services as soon as the delay is known.
+If the student has trouble obtaining this information from the course instructor, the student should contact Accessibility Services as soon as the delay is known.
 The office can then assist the student in getting this information as quickly as possible.

 Electronic Text or “Etext” or Audio Format

-- If students prefer audio format, they should contact Recording for the Blind and Dyslexic (RDB&D) and/or other agencies as suggested by Disability Services to determine if required textbooks are available.
+- If students prefer audio format, they should contact Recording for the Blind and Dyslexic (RDB&D) and/or other agencies as suggested by Accessibility Services to determine if required textbooks are available.
 The annual Recording for the Blind and Dyslexic registration fee will be paid by the state Commission for the Blind and Visually Handicapped (CBVH), Vocational and Education Services for Students with Disabilities (VESID), or Niagara University.
 The student is responsible for the lifetime membership fee.

-- If students prefer electronic text or “etext” they should give the bibliographic information to Disability Services.
-Disability Services will obtain the required copies of the textbooks either directly from the publisher or request permission from the publisher to convert the print into electronic text and then save the text on CDs.
+- If students prefer electronic text or “etext” they should give the bibliographic information to Accessibility Services.
+Accessibility Services will obtain the required copies of the textbooks either directly from the publisher or request permission from the publisher to convert the print into electronic text and then save the text on CDs.
 The student will then chose from the following options for accessing audio format: 1) Computer-generated voice read-back of text using a screen reader on his/her own computer.
 This option also provides visual cuing of text on a computer screen, 2) Computer-generated speech saved on CDs.
 This option will allow the student to hear the speech using a portable CD player.

 - The final decision as to which accommodation to use is the University’s; student preference will be taken under consideration, but not necessarily determine the final decision.

-Because Disability Services does not have copyright clearance for books, the university cannot distribute CDs to students unless they own a print copy of the material.
+Because Accessibility Services does not have copyright clearance for books, the university cannot distribute CDs to students unless they own a print copy of the material.
 Students who use electronic materials MUST sign a contract indicating that they owe a print copy of the textbook, are using the materials in order to access their textbooks, and will NOT duplicate the materials in any way.

 Recognizing that the nature and severity of a documented disability may preclude learning in specific courses even with reasonable accommodations, the University will permit the substitution of another course or a modification of the course as an accommodation in some instances.
 The University will not waive or substitute any course or requirement, which is found to be an essential component of the academic program.
 The petition process should begin as soon as there is strong objective evidence (e.g., previous documented difficulties) that the student will be unable to fulfill the requirement.
 Students must follow the following procedures in order to request a course substitution or modification.